vs-intersections/intersections/README.md

 - ~~ move image above description (artwork node) (ALBERT) ~~
 - ~~ Title Line (Vital Spaces: Intersections) => Remove Logo Intersections (in bold) Vital Spaces, Maida, Warehouse 21 (W21) (ALBERT) ~~
 - ~~ keep the favicon (ALBERT) ~~
-- Collaborators: not showing up on artists (known bug) (ALBERT)
-- display collaborators on the artist node info (ALBERT)

 ### Secondary Items

-- help page / link on desktop
 - NodeGraph component - Graph zooming (ALBERT)
 - Artwork image links: images should zoom in slightly when hovered, or some animation to signify hover (ALBERT)

-### Things that are dependant on input from Hannah and Raashan

-- help modal - maybe - will wait to hear back from R and H
+- Node linking: filter-linked-colored lines should stay above all other lines (ALBERT)
+- Node linking: it may help to halo all child nodes, even other artists, etc (ALBERT)
+- display collaborators on the artist node info (ALBERT)
+- Graph aspect ratio is fucky: click any dropdown and select something, open sidebar and select something else from dropdown (keep sidebar open), then collapse sidebar (ALBERT)

 ### TIME DEPENDENT ISSUES